 - Whisk together dressing ingredients in a large bowl.

-- Add all salad ingredients (cabbage, carrots, herbs) to bowl.
+- Add all salad ingredients (cabbage, carrots, and herbs) to bowl.

 - Stir together.
-Serve immediately or store in the refrigerator for up to two days.
+Best served immediately.
 Garnish with sesame seeds and extra herbs just before serving.